-It's recommended that you take 10,000 steps per day, but if you’ve been living a sedentary life it can be tough to imagine where you’d get the time (let alone energy) to walk this much.
+It's recommended that you take 10,000 steps per day.
+If you’ve been living a sedentary life it can be tough to imagine where you’d get the time (let alone the energy) to walk this much.

-Usually take the lift?
-Switch it for the stairs.
-It might not feel like enough effort to really make a change, but over time, these small changes can have a big impact.
+Find yourself using the lift or escalator all the time?
+Take the stairs instead.
+It might not feel like enough effort to really make a change, but over time, these small swaps can have a big impact.

 Keep track of how many times you make the switch.
 Or better yet use a pedometer to see the impact it has on your step count.

 4. Get off the bus or train early

 This is a very simple personal challenge.
 Get off the bus or train one stop early once a week and walk the remainder of the journey.

 Once this has become part of your routine, try two days a week and before you know it you’ll be doing it all the time.
 This might go a long way to helping you hit your 10,000 steps.

 The most ambitious of these tips, but definitely the most rewarding, is to try teaming up with a partner (or even a group), to take part in a sport.
 Exercise suddenly feels a lot less like a chore.

 Whether you find a walking buddy or tackle a beginners' game of doubles tennis, it'll help you de-stress as you socialise, and you won’t even realise you're exercising after a while.
 Try keeping a regular date in your diary to make this a habit.